-These developments will likely affect European consumers more significantly as they are more heavily reliant on Russian energy.
+These developments will likely affect European consumers more significantly, as they are more heavily reliant on Russian energy.
 However, American consumers will likely see impacts too:

 - Gasoline: Americans allocate about 3% of their spending toward gasoline, according to the Commerce Department.
-How much each consumer will have to pay in coming months depends on their vehicle’s mileage and number of miles driven.
+How much each consumer will have to pay in the coming months depends on their vehicle’s mileage and number of miles driven.
 But the average driver1 will likely pay approximately $40 to $50 more per month for gasoline this summer relative to last year, according to our computations.

 We believe consumers will likely spend about $50 to $75 billion more for gasoline this year (relative to 2021) based on full-year gasoline prices of approximately $4/gallon.